 5 IPv6 and DNS leaks

 IPv6 traffic bypassing the VPN due to improper DNS or IPv6 leaks can cause apps to switch back to a direct connection, appearing as if the VPN dropped.
 DNS settings that leak or fail to resolve through the VPN can also trigger re-connections or failed lookups.
-How to use edge built in vpn: a practical guide to Edge Secure Network setup, usage, limitations, and tips for privacy
+Protonvpn extension for google chrome 2026

 6 Router problems and network equipment